lorenzwinkler1/qest-paper-benchmark/README.md

 This places the output file in `./output/output_all.csv`

 ### Creating the plots
-The following command creates the plots, and simultaneously outputs the smallest found exponents and explicit bounds
+The following command creates the plots, and simultaneously outputs the smallest found exponents and explicit bounds, which are the values in Column 4 and 7 of Table 1 and 2 respectively.
 ```
 Rscript genetic_algorithm/plot_scripts/running_times_quality.r
 ```